 - Define the company in a single declarative sentence.
-See examples of introduction slides at Pitch Envy. - OR give your 30 second elevator pitch.
-Here's a Harvard Business School video on Telling Your Story. - Make sure that you clearly understand and can articulate your value proposition.
+Click here to see slide #1 from a deck used by Front. - AND/OR give your 30 second elevator pitch.
+Here's a Harvard Business School video on Telling Your Story. - Make sure that you can simply and clearly articulate your value proposition.
 Here's a Harvard Business School video on Value Proposition. - OR use a "power statement" to explain how your product is analogous to another situation that proved to make a real difference.
 The statement should answer the question of "Why should I listen to you?"

-- This is your chance to begin to orient your audience with who you are, what you do, and how you do it.
-Don't get detailed, just scratch the surface. - The opening slide should be clean and simple. - Some say your opening slide should just have your company's name, logo, and a single declarative statement with a more-or-less blank background.
+- Familiarize your audience with who you are, what you do, and how you do it.
+Don't get detailed, just scratch the surface. - Ensure that the opening slide should be clean and simple.
+Some say your opening slide should just have your company's name, logo, and a single declarative statement with a relatively blank background.
 Others would say that along with your name, logo, and your declarative statement, you shouldn't be afraid to include an image that helps describe what your company does.
-For example, if you are in the hotel booking industry but your company's name/logo doesn't allude to this, you may want to include an image of a clean hotel room. - Prepare a one-page tear-sheet to handout if helpful to support the presentation. - Include your contact info on the opening slide.
+For example, if you are in the hotel booking industry but your company's name/logo doesn't allude to this, you may want to include an image of a clean hotel room. - Prepare a one-page tear-sheet to handout to support the presentation (not necessary, but can be helpful). - Include your contact info on the opening slide.

 - Do not sell your product, but instead sell your company.
-Investors are not buying your product, they are buying into your company/business. - Do not cram too much information onto the slide.
-Simplicity and clarity are key. - Avoid comparing yourself to market dominators like Amazon and Facebook.
-Those companies are extremely unique through a combination of tech, smarts, funding and luck.
-Select companies that are closer to your business model, market and relevance.
+Investors are not buying your product, they are buying into your company/business. - Do not cram too much information onto the opening slide.
+Simplicity and clarity are key.